Ramadan with a handicap

 Monday 13 July 2015

-is the most communal time of year in the Islamic calendar.
-That is why, as you fast and feast, I ask you to spare a thought for the many who are not able to join you for health reasons and who have their questioned by people who are keen to offer advice and pass judgement in the name of “help”.
+Ramadan is the most communal time of year in the Islamic calendar.
+That is why, as you fast and feast, I ask you to spare a thought for the many who are not able to join you for health reasons and who have their faith questioned by people who are keen to offer advice and pass judgement in the name of “help”.

 Although the Quran clearly states that people with health problem are exempt from fasting and can, instead, either make it up once they recover or, if it is a chronic condition, feed the needy in a practice known as fitra.
-But people don't seem to be as understanding as the of itself.
-People with disabilities, breastfeeding mothers, pregnant women and people of weak health are all made to feel guilty for , with comments ranging from, “Why don't you try a bit harder?” to, “What do doctors know?
+But people don’t seem to be as understanding as the religion of Islam itself.
+People with disabilities, breastfeeding mothers, pregnant women and people of weak health are all made to feel guilty for not fasting, with comments ranging from, “Why don’t you try a bit harder?” to, “What do doctors know?
 God will give you all the necessary strength.”
 This makes people exempt from fasting feel guilty or gluttonous.

-I have met many people who hide the fact, even from their families, that they can't fast because they feel ashamed and embarrassed.
+I have met many people who hide the fact, even from their families, that they can’t fast because they feel ashamed and embarrassed.
 One young woman, who requested not to be named, informed me how her severe arthritis and other health problem prevented her from fasting because she had to take medication to ease the chronic pain.
 But in front of her siblings and relatives she pretended to be fasting and relied on her mother to smuggle food and drink to her in secret.
-When I asked her why she resorts to such deception when she is exempt from fasting, she explained that her is invisible and her pain is internal, so people, and even family members, fail to understand that, physically, she can't endure the long hours of fasting and to save herself from their judgemental gazes, she opts to pretend that she is fasting.
+When I asked her why she resorts to such deception when she is exempt from fasting, she explained that her disability is invisible and her pain is internal, so people, and even family members, fail to understand that, physically, she can’t endure the long hours of fasting and to save herself from their judgemental gazes, she opts to pretend that she is fasting.
 “I feel guilty as it is for not fasting and missing out on the full experience of Ramadan without people either pitying me or thinking I am just being lazy,” she confessed.

 Last year, I came across the story of Ahbid Choudry, 34, who was diagnosed with muscular dystrophy at the age of 13, which left him unable to walk and with a weakened immune system.
 Despite his severe condition, he decided to fast with the rest of his friends.
 “Doctors have told me not to but they’re the same doctors who told me I wouldn’t be here at 22, so their opinion doesn’t mean anything to me,” he said.
 “Fasting’s supposed to be a struggle and I enjoy the struggle.”